Nissan Teana: Second generation (J32; 2008)

 Nissan revealed the second generation, redesigned Teana at the 2008 Beijing Auto Show.
 The new Teana was based on the Nissan D platform also used by the new North American Nissan Maxima and Nissan Altima.
 Engine choices include a 3498 cc V6 (which required high octane gasoline), a 2495 cc V6, a 2488 cc inline-four, and a 1997 cc inline-four, all with a continuously variable transmission.
 The car's design was previewed by the Intima concept car shown in October 2007.
 In Japan, the sole I4 engine offered was the QR25DE 2488cc four-cylinder engine and was only available with four-wheel-drive; four-wheel-drive was not available for V6 engines due to packaging constraints.
 In Japan, the 3.5-liter engine was discontinued in January 2013, leaving only the smaller 2.5 options.

 The car was launched in Japan, Taiwan, India, Iran, Mauritius, Russia, China, Brunei, Bolivia, Chile, Colombia, Trinidad and Tobago, Thailand, Singapore, Philippines, Indonesia, Malaysia, New Zealand, and Australia.
-This generation was not sold in Europe, where its French cousin, the Renault Laguna was offered, alongside the longer Renault Latitude.
+This generation was not sold in Western Europe, where its French cousin, the Renault Laguna was offered, alongside the longer Franco-Korean Renault Latitude.

 Nissan continued to offer an optionally available internet-based, telematics and GPS navigation system called CarWings but to Japanese drivers only.

 From this generation forward, the car stereo system had an optionally available feature called Music Box which allowed users to record CDs and listen to them.
 This system was also available on the Maxima and Altima.

 The Teana shares most of the platform and mechanicals with its North American cousin, the Altima which is built and sold primarily in North America.
 The J32 has been sold in Australia as a Maxima since June 2009 with model designations of 250 ST-L, 350 ST-S and 350 Ti.
 These models have features unique to Australia and New Zealand including alloy wheel design, rear spoiler and interior upholstery fittings.
 In late 2011, all three Australian models received an equipment upgrade, with prices remaining unchanged.
 The Cefiro nameplate has been discontinued on the second-generation line.
+In Japan, China, Southeast Asia, and the Caribbean, the vehicle was known as the Teana.